Glnisa/Glnisa/README.md

 📫 How to reach me: gyildirim20@ku.edu.tr

 ⚡ “When to use iterative development?
-You should use iterative development only on projects that you want to succeed.” -Martin Fowler
+You should use iterative development only on projects that you want to succeed.” - Martin Fowler